 - Leaving something inside the patient, like a sponge, medical instrument, or device

-- Lack of monitoring either during or after the surgery
+- Lack of monitoring either during or after the surgery, which affected 2,939 patients in Pennsylvania healthcare facilities that year.

 Surgical errors in Scranton can cost more than extensive medical bills; they can cause patients to lose their lives.